 Things You Need to Know About the Speed of Skateboarding

-The way you push will tell your skateboard speed.
+The way you push will tell your skateboard speed (more details on how to push on a skateboard here).
 Having a strong pushing skill can also increase the speed of your board.
 On the other hand, if you are adept at balancing and know the techniques to slow down or stop your skateboard you will be in safe mode.
 You are going to enjoy your ride with your board as well.

 The average speed of the skateboard is about 9 miles per hour (mph).
 And the typical skateboarder speed is around 5 to 12 mph.
 The skilled skateboarder’s speed could go at an average of 7 to 8 mph on 1 to 2 miles trips on flat terrain.
 If you go beyond these average speeds, indeed you are already in fast mode.